markqvist/MicroAPRS/README.md

 When the modem is running in KISS mode, there's really not much more to it than connecting the modem to a computer, opening whatever program you want to use with it, and off you go.

+When in KISS mode, the preamble time, tail time, persistence and slot time parameters can be configured by the default KISS commands for these.
+See KISS.h and KISS.c for more info on the configuration command syntax.

+It's important to note that some programs (Xastir, for example) will reset the modem when connecting to it, and then immediately send configuration commands.
+This has the unfortunate effect that the configuration commands are sent to the bootloader, instead of the booted firmware.
+If your program does not allow you to disable resetting or to set a delay for sending the configuration commands, you can manually disable the reset functionality by connecting a resistor of around 100 ohms between the VCC and DTR pins.
+This will ensure that the modem is not reset, even if the host program sends a reset command.

 ## Modem control - SimpleSerial

 If you want to use the SimpleSerial protocol, here's how to control the APRS modem over a serial connection.
 The modem accepts a variety of commands for setting options and sending packets.
 Generally a command starts with one or more characters defining the command, and then whatever data is needed to set the options for that command.
 Here's a list of the currently available commands: